Nicki Minaj Calls Married Life With Husband Kenneth Petty ‘Refreshing and Calming’

-Nicki Minaj recently shared how she’s still in marital bliss with her husband Kenneth Petty.
+Nicki Minaj recently shared how she’s enjoying marital bliss with her husband, Kenneth Petty.

 According to Entertainment Tonight, Minaj gushed about her marriage when she appeared on Lil Wayne’s Apple Music show, Young Money Radio with Lil Wayne.
 The longtime friends and collaborators discussed multiple topics before Wayne asked Minaj about her life as a wife.
 Once she was asked, she shared how happy her husband still makes her and how it is different from other relationships she’s been in.